lkrubner/futurestay/README.md

     cd futurestay/experiments

+We have two branches to consider:

+    git checkout main

+    git checkout metaprogramming-with-closures

+The `main` branch is literal, the other branch we will experiment with closures.

 PHP does not have as many easy-to-embed web servers as the ecosystem of Java or Javascript offers.
 In Java or Clojure I can simply embed Jetty, which is a great industrial strength web server.
 It takes one line of code.
 With PHP, typically the code is run with Nginx or Apache, both of which take some effort to setup.
 But PHP does afford us with a simple web server that we can use for the sake of running this app and testing it.

 Run this in your terminal: